JuanPabloGomezHaroCabrera/Tic-tac-toe/README.md

-# Tic Tac Toe Game in Python
+# Tic Tac Toe Game

 ## Description
 This project implements the classic Tic Tac Toe game in Python, utilizing object-oriented programming.
 The game runs in the terminal and allows two players to compete against each other.